DataDog/kics/documentation/rules/terraform/aws/cloudtrail_not_integrated_with_cloudwatch.md

 }
 ```

-CloudTrail events will only be stored in S3 with no efficient mechanism for real-time detection or automated response to suspicious activities.
 Without CloudWatch integration, critical security or operational issues could go unnoticed, increasing the risk of unauthorized behavior persisting undetected in your AWS environment.

-A secure Terraform configuration should explicitly connect CloudTrail to CloudWatch Logs, for example:
+A secure Terraform configuration should explicitly connect CloudTrail to CloudWatch Logs.
+For example:

 ```
 resource "aws_cloudtrail" "example" {